koxalk/Data-Science-java/README.md

 #7:29 15/2/2021

-add read json file with array
+add read json file using array

+#9:06 15/2/2021

+add write in json file using array